-Decision service implementations SHALL return a result as described above, and MAY return additional information such as intermediate results, log records, and may return additional information, error messages, rule annotations, etc. The format of any additional information is left unspecified.
+Decision service implementations SHALL return a result as described above, and MAY return additional information such as intermediate results, log records, pging information, error messages, rule annotations, etc. The format of any additional information is left unspecified.

 Every FEEL expression in a decision model has execution semantics.
 LiteralExpression (FEEL text) semantics is defined in 10.3.
 Boxed expressions described in 10.2.2 can be mapped to FEEL text and thus also have execution semantics.